Pet Guide Daily

 While it would be quite the feat if your Beagle could close their eyes and count to 10, this does not exclude you from playing hide-and-seek together.
 If your dog is the seeker and you or your children are hiding, your dog can discover your hiding location using their strong nose.

-First, conceal yourself in plain sight and call your dog’s name to help them get the swing of things.
+First, conceal yourself in plain sight and call your dog’s name to help them get into the swing of things.
 Then, when they come across you, make a big deal out of it and give them some snacks.
-For an added difficulty, you may play in a park or forests.
+For an added difficulty, you may play in a park or forest.
 Then, simply keep your dog on a leash and accompany them on a stroll.

-Below is a step by step guide for this game:
+Below is a step-by-step guide for this game:

-• Have a helper hold your Beagle while you hide in an easily accessible place.
+- Have a helper hold your Beagle while you hide in an easily accessible place.

-• Exuberantly summon your Beagle.
+- Exuberantly summon your Beagle.

-• Allow your assistant to release your dog.
+- Allow your assistant to release your dog.

-• Praise freely and immediately reward your Beagle with wonderful goodies.
+- Praise freely and immediately reward your Beagle with wonderful goodies.

 2. Scent Games for your Beagle